Review and road test of the Porsche 718 Cayman

 All new Cayman customers also get the opportunity to explore the potential of their car by participating in a complimentary course at the Porsche Experience Centre, Silverstone.
 It's hard to imagine a more enjoyable day you could spend with your new toy.

 Cost of Ownership

 So to the efficiency figures.
 The launch of the 718 Cayman represents a return by the brand to building sports coupes with flat four-cylinder 'boxer' engines.
 The addition of a turbocharger significantly boosts torque while improving fuel economy.
-In the 2.0-litre 718 Cayman, the four-cylinder flat engine with PDK has a Combined fuel consumption figure of just over 40mpg (around 5mpg better than the previous model).
-In the 2.5-litre 718 Cayman S, the 2.5-litre turbo engine with PDK returns just under 40mpg combined (around 4mpg better than the previous model).
-CO2 emissions vary across the range in the 160 to 185g/km bracket.
+In the 2.0-litre 718 Cayman, the four-cylinder flat engine with PDK has a Combined fuel consumption figure of up to 33.2mpg and up to 193g/km of CO2 (both WLTP).
+In the 2.5-litre 718 Cayman S, the 2.5-litre turbo engine with PDK returns up to 31.0mpg and up to 207g/km (both WLTP).

 Each 718 model is equipped with a six-speed manual transmission as standard.
 The Porsche Doppelkupplung (PDK) auto transmission, which now features fuel-saving 'virtual gears' previously introduced on the 911 model series, is available as an option.
 The PDK transmission features a 'sailing' mode whereby the engine is decoupled during periods of trailing throttle or on longer downhill sections, dropping the engine revs to a mere 700rpm, further saving fuel.
 Prod the throttle and it will instantly resume duty.
 Residual values have held up reasonably well on the last Cayman and there's no reason to believe that this model won't follow suit.
 Here, it seems, is a car you can buy with your head as well as your heart.